VadamDev/ArtemisProject/README.md

-# Artemis: Project
+# Artemis: Continuum
-Artemis: Project a MC 1.20.1 Modpack
+Artemis: Continuum a MC 1.20.1 Modpack

 # Issues
 When reporting an issue, please use (MODPACK_VERSION) - PROBLEM